This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Bartlett Pear: This is a type of bell-shaped fruit that has a green-ish yellow skin and juicy, smooth flesh with a sweet flavor.
+Bartlett Pear: This is a type of fruit grown on pear trees that has thin, yellow-green skin and a sweet, tangy flavor.

 Bartending Tools